Continuing Professional Development Policy

 Do you check CPD records?

-In order to prove to employers and clients that our members are at the top of their profession, we carry out an annual review and contacts up to 5% of members to ask for CPD records.
+In order to prove to employers and clients that our professionals are at the top of their field, the Agile Business Consortium carries out an annual review and contacts up to 5 per cent of professionals to ask for CPD records.
 Your records are confidential and the review is an opportunity for you to discuss the CPD you need.
 You can keep your records in a format that suits you, or download our template:

 If you learnt important lessons through work that you can’t discuss, for commercial or security reasons, you aren’t required to share any details that would breach contracts or agreements.
 You could tell the reviewer that you learnt a lesson and describe how you would apply that in future.
 Reviewers won’t remove accreditation based on details, because they’re looking for evidence of professional development, not technical information.